-More than 5 million Americans are living with Alzheimer's disease and by 2050, without a cure, this number may reach 16 million.
-In Connecticut alone, there are 78,000 individuals over the age of 65 living with the disease and 178,000 caregivers with 203,000,000 total hours of unpaid care.
-It is likely that you already know someone impacted by the disease.
+More than 5 million Americans are living with Alzheimer's disease and by 2050, without a cure, this number may triple.
+In Connecticut alone, there are 78,000 individuals living with the disease and 178,000 caregivers.
 Alzheimer's disease is the sixth-leading cause of death in the United States and the only cause of death among the top 10 that cannot be prevented, treated or cured.
 The Alzheimer's Association is the leading voluntary health organization in Alzheimer's care, support and research.

-The Alzheimer's Association Connecticut Chapter is the primary source of information and support to the thousands of Connecticut residents dealing with the effects of Alzheimer's disease or a related dementia.
-With offices across the state in Norwalk, Norwich, Winsted, Hamden and our main office in Southington, we are able to offer our communities 24/7 Helpline support, family training seminars, care consultations, Safe Return training, support groups and educational programs for both healthcare professionals and caregivers.
+With offices across the state in Norwalk, Norwich, Winsted, Hamden and our main office in Southington, we are able to offer 24/7 Helpline support, family training seminars, care consultations, Safe Return training, support groups and educational programs for both healthcare professionals and caregivers.
 The Chapter has influenced public policy changes and has provided support to Alzheimer's and dementia research in the hope of finding a cure.

 For additional information, please visit our website.
 For our 24/7 Hotline, please call 1-800-272-3900.